dereneaton/ipyrad/docs/analysis.rst

 Quartet joining is performed in the wQMC software both with and without quartet weights (see :ref:`Avni et al. 2014<weighted_quartets>`)

-The command line program svd4tet is installed alongside ipyrad and can be called from the command line.

 Link to a notebook tutorial for svd4tet and also to further cookbook recipes.